-Volume XXIII, August 2021
+Volume XXIV, August 2023

-Distinguished prospective students from Puerto Rico, Caribbean, United States, Canada and the rest of the world: welcome to the Inter American University of Puerto Rico School of Optometry (IAUPRSO).
-Founded in 1912, in San Germán PR, the Inter American University of Puerto Rico (IAUPR) is the oldest private university institution of the Island.
-Although the IAUPRSO was established in San Juan, PR in 1981, currently, since 2007 we are located in Bayamón, a metropolitan city, close to San Juan and 45 minutes from the airport.
+Distinguished prospective students from Puerto Rico, the Caribbean, United States, Canada, and the rest of the world: welcome to the Inter American University of Puerto Rico School of Optometry (IAUPRSO).
+Founded in 1912, in San Germán P.R., the Inter American University of Puerto Rico (IAUPR) is the oldest private university institution on the Island.
+Although the IAUPRSO was established in San Juan, P.R. in 1981, currently, since 2007 we are located in Bayamón, a metropolitan city, close to San Juan and45minutes from the airport.

 Here at IAUPRSO, you will find experienced faculty, an updated academic program and a stateof-the-art clinical system, where you can carry out your clinical practice.
-So that, in just 4 years you will be transformed into an extraordinary health professional, "specialist" in Primary Care Optometry (OD).
-Also, an added benefit, for those English speakers, is that, while you are preparing academically for the degree of Doctor in Optometry, simultaneously you will be able to learn a second language (Spanish) in a natural environment, despite the fact that our entire academic program (lectures, books and examinations) is offered totally in English.
+So that, in just 4 years, you will be transformed into an extraordinary health care professional, "specialist" in Primary Care Optometry (OD).
+Also, an added benefit, for those English speakers, is that, while you are preparing academically for the degree of Doctor in Optometry, simultaneously you will be able to learn a second language (Spanish) in a natural environment, despite the fact that our entire (lectures, academic program books and examinations) is offered totally in English.
 This will greatly expand your communication skills in Spanish for your future professional practice.
-Similarly, our curriculum is oriented to train eye health professionals, coming from diverse ethnic origins, who are trained experts, skilled and ethical to serve the needs of the people of the communities where they choose to practice.
+Similarly, our curriculum is oriented to train eye health professionals, coming from diverse ethnic origins, who are trained experts, skilled and always ethical, taught to serve the needs of the people of the communities where they choose to practice.

 Beyond our own academic mission, we are involved in numerous community service activities.
-For example, every year, we conduct humanitarian missions to different Caribbean countries, specially to the Dominican Republic, where students participate providing eye exams, glasses and vision care to people from disadvantaged communities.
+For example, every year, we conduct humanitarian missions to different Caribbean countries, specially to the Dominican Republic, where students participate providing eye exams, glasses, and vision care to people from disadvantaged communities.

-For those of you accessing from outside of the Island of PR, something that these pages cannot convey appropriately is the natural friendliness and warmth of the Puerto Rican people.
+For those of you accessing from outside of the Island of P.R., something that these pages cannot convey appropriately is the natural friendliness and warmth of the Puerto Rican people.
 Our Island offers plenty of opportunities to enjoy its natural beauties, as well as cultural and sporting events of all types.
-Fell free to visit us when you deem it appropriate.
-I will guarantee you will feel like home.
+Feel free to visit us when you deem it appropriate.
+I will guarantee you will feel at home.
 I hope to greet and meet many of you personally in the near future.